xmengkinaxis/CPP/System Design Interview Checklist.md

 6. Security and Access Control: API Gateway offers extensive security features for API endpoints, including IAM roles, custom authorizers, and OAuth integration, enhancing the overall security posture.
 7. Multiple Backend Resources: API Gateway allows integration with various backend resources beyond just ELB, such as Lambda, HTTP endpoints, and AWS services.

-### 17.4 Common Single Points of Failure (SPOFs):
+### 17.4 Common Single Points of Failure (SPOFs)

-* Load Balancer: If a load balancer is the only entry point to a service and it fails, users can't access the service.
+- Load Balancer: If a load balancer is the only entry point to a service and it fails, users can't access the service.
-* Authentication Services: A central authentication service that fails can prevent users from accessing multiple systems.
+- Authentication Services: A central authentication service that fails can prevent users from accessing multiple systems.
-* Database Server: A single database server can become a bottleneck or single point of failure if it experiences downtime or data corruption.
+- Database Server: A single database server can become a bottleneck or single point of failure if it experiences downtime or data corruption.
-* External Services or APIs: Depending on a single external service or API can cause failures if that service experiences issues.
+- External Services or APIs: Depending on a single external service or API can cause failures if that service experiences issues.

-* Hardware Failure: If a critical hardware component, such as a server or storage device, fails, it can disrupt the entire system.
+- Hardware Failure: If a critical hardware component, such as a server or storage device, fails, it can disrupt the entire system.
-* Network Dependency: Relying on a single network connection or router can result in connectivity issues if it fails.
+- Network Dependency: Relying on a single network connection or router can result in connectivity issues if it fails.

-### 17.5 Common Bottlenecks:
+### 17.5 Common Bottlenecks

-* Database Performance: Inefficient database queries, lack of indexing, or high database contention can lead to slow responses.
+- Database Performance: Inefficient database queries, lack of indexing, or high database contention can lead to slow responses.
-* Sequential Processing: When tasks must be executed sequentially, it can create a bottleneck and slow down the overall process.
+- Sequential Processing: When tasks must be executed sequentially, it can create a bottleneck and slow down the overall process.
-* Synchronization and Locking: Excessive locking or synchronization can lead to contention and reduce performance in multithreaded applications.
+- Synchronization and Locking: Excessive locking or synchronization can lead to contention and reduce performance in multithreaded applications.

-* Contention for Resources: Multiple components competing for the same resources (e.g., CPU, memory) can cause contention and slowdowns.
+- Contention for Resources: Multiple components competing for the same resources (e.g., CPU, memory) can cause contention and slowdowns.
-* Inefficient Algorithms: Poorly optimized algorithms can lead to excessive processing times and inefficient resource usage.
+- Inefficient Algorithms: Poorly optimized algorithms can lead to excessive processing times and inefficient resource usage.

-* CPU Utilization: High CPU usage can slow down processing and response times for applications.
+- CPU Utilization: High CPU usage can slow down processing and response times for applications.
-* Memory Constraints: Insufficient memory can lead to performance degradation and crashes due to excessive swapping.
+- Memory Constraints: Insufficient memory can lead to performance degradation and crashes due to excessive swapping.
-* Disk I/O: Slow disk I/O can cause delays in reading and writing data, affecting application performance.
+- Disk I/O: Slow disk I/O can cause delays in reading and writing data, affecting application performance.
-* Network Congestion: Heavy network traffic or limited bandwidth can result in delays and data transfer issues.
+- Network Congestion: Heavy network traffic or limited bandwidth can result in delays and data transfer issues.

-### 17.6 Mitgation SPOFs and addressing bottlenecks involves
+### 17.6 Mitigation SPOFs and addressing bottlenecks involves

-* redundancy,
+- redundancy

-* capacity planning.
+- capacity planning
-* load balancing,
+- load balancing
-* efficient resource allocation,
+- efficient resource allocation
-* performance optimization
+- performance optimization

 A well-designed system considers these factors to ensure reliability, availability, and optimal performance.

 ## 18 Terms

 ### **API Gateway**

 is a **single entry point** for all client requests in a system with **multiple backend services (microservices)**.